The Elephant in the Church and Other Curious Stories of Venice

 Venice is a place full of words, histories, and memories, and it has always captivated travelers.
 They admire the splendor of its palaces and churches and the strikingly picturesque canals.
-Artists like Guardi, Longhi, Canaletto, or musicians like Vivaldi, were inspired by the city’s landscape and its changing palette.
-They created stories that can help us discover the city’s fascinating past.
+Visual artists like Guardi, Longhi, and Canaletto, or musicians like Vivaldi, were inspired by the city’s landscape and its changing palette.
+They created stories that help us discover the city’s fascinating past.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.